jmcnamara/XlsxWriter/dev/docs/source/format.rst

     workbook.close()

-If the number format you use is the same as one of Excel's built in number format then it will have a number category such as General, Number, Currency, Accounting, Date, Time, Percentage, Fraction, Scientific, Text, Special or Custom.
+If the number format you use is the same as one of Excel's built in number formats then it will have a number category such as General, Number, Currency, Accounting, Date, Time, Percentage, Fraction, Scientific, Text, Special or Custom.
 In the case of the example above the formatted output shows up as a Number category: